 4. Any changes in operation that may increase the emissions above the PSELs must be approved by LRAPA.
 Failure to do so may result in enforcement actions being taken by LRAPA.
-[LRAPA 42-0080]
+Substitutions of coatings may be employed provided that both consumption and composition records are maintained in accordance with the permit reporting requirements.
+[LRAPA 42-0080)]